-Bruce Hornsby’s career has been marked by not only a brilliant collection of original albums, but also his guest appearances with other bands, most notably The Grateful Dead.
+Bruce Hornsby’s career has been marked by not only a brilliant collection of original albums but also his guest appearances with other bands, most notably The Grateful Dead.
 While never an official member of The Grateful Dead.
 Hornsby sat in with the Grateful Dead over a hundred times on stage.
-When Jerry Garcia died, Hornsby continued to work on many of The Grateful Dead side projects and bands.
-Bruce Hornsby’s own audience grew with fans of the The Grateful Dead that began to follow Bruce Hornsby’s solo career.
+When Jerry Garcia died, Hornsby continued to work on many of The Grateful Dead’s side projects and bands.
+Bruce Hornsby’s own audience grew with fans of The Grateful Dead that began to follow Bruce Hornsby’s solo career.

 # 10 – Valley Road

 We open our top 10 Bruce Hornsby songs list with the excellent track “The Valley Road.”
 The song was released on the album Scenes from the Southside.
 The album was released in 1988.
 The song “The Valley Road” was the first single released from the album.
 It became a top 10 hit for Bruce Hornsby, peaking at number five on the Billboard Hot 100.
 The song hit number one on the U.S. Mainstream Rock Tracks chart.

 # 9 – Across The River

 The outstanding track “Across The River” was released on A Night on the Town.
 The album was released in 1990.
 The song hit number one on the U.S. Mainstream Rock Tracks chart.
 It also reached number 18 on the Billboard Hot 100.
 This is such a wonderful song that his core fans love.
 The piano introduction on this one is simply breathtaking.